Green Card Saudi Arabia Full Details

 As per the current Saudi law and regulations, the kafala system is mandatory.
 This means expatriates will stick to just Kafeel, company, Mosasa, institute, etc. According to the kafala system, an expatriate is abounded to get leave or visit the home country as per the choice of his Kafeel, and similar in many more cases.

-However, it is going to be the end of the kafala system as per Saudi vision 30.
+However, it is going to be the end of the kafala system as per Saudi Vision 30.
 There is no sign of an exact date, but soon we are going to see the news about the end of the Kafala system.

 Rights and Benefits of Saudi Green Card Holders

-Lots of expatriates and other people from around the globe may wish to know the right and benefits of Saudi Green Card holders.
+Lots of expatriates and other people from around the globe may wish to know the rights and benefits of Saudi Green Card holders.
 You can get the following rights and privileges by getting a Saudi Green Card.

 Privileged iqama holders can get as many visas as they want for their family members.
 And guess what they can hire and recruit domestic workers in the Kingdom of Saudi Arabia.
 The owners can own businesses and property.
 They can visit Makkah and Madina without any worries for up to 99 years.
 They can work in private establishments and can switch their job as per their choices and better opportunities.

 A Saudi Green Card holder can leave and enter the Kingdom as per his/her choice without any restrictions.
-They will be able to get jobs and take the desks at the airport as well as as Saudi citizens do.
+They will be able to get jobs and take the desks at the airport as well as Saudi citizens do.

 Requirements and Conditions